 “We may perceive from all our instructions that a strong and lively faith is the solid foundation of all virtue.” – Foundress Catherine McAuley

-We know that a girl’s relationship with God will guide her life choices and be a source of steady strength and wisdom throughout her life.
+We know that your daughter's relationship with God will guide her life choices and be a source of steady strength and wisdom throughout her life.
 Our approach works to ensure that each student knows that she is made in the image and likeness of her God who loves her unconditionally.
 A Merion girl will know herself, believe in herself, and trust her instincts, and will encounter others warmly with a sense of welcome hospitality, eager to learn their stories and open to sharing her own.

 Celebrating God Together